 His recent successes in pharma fraud litigation include Neurontin class action marketing settlement ($325 million), NECC meningitis outbreak settlement ($200 million), Flonase direct purchaser litigation settlement ($150 million), Wellbutrin XL direct purchaser litigation ($37.5 million), First Databank litigation (4% price reduction of most retail drugs), and McKesson litigation ($350 million) among others. more »

-Rob Carey is a member of Hagens Berman's executive committee and leads the firm's Phoenix and Colorado Springs offices.
+Rob Carey is a member of Hagens Berman's executive committee and leads the firm's Phoenix office.
 His practice focuses on complex litigation and fraud cases and routinely handles jury trials for high-value cases.
 His recent successes include helping originate the Toyota Sudden Unintended Acceleration case, filing the initial Hagens Berman complaints for a case that eventually settled for $1.6 billion.

 Lauren Guth Barnes is a partner at Hagens Berman's Boston office where she focuses on antitrust, consumer protection and RICO litigation against drug and medical device manufacturers in complex class actions and personal injury cases for consumers, large and small health plans, direct purchasers and state governments.